ZeC-bit/KYC-OCR-Project/README.md

 # KYC-OCR-Project

-OCR is Optical Character Recognition which is deep learning Framework to recognize the optical characters.
+OCR is Optical Character Recognition which is deep learning framework to recognize the optical characters.